The Guildhouse Fellowship FAQ

 Born in/or resides in South Australia

 A Fellowship applicant must reside in South Australia during the Fellowship.
-It is expected that the applicant resides in South Australia for the majority of their time and actively contributes to the South Australian artistic community.
+It is expected that the applicant resides in South Australia for the majority of their time and can demonstrate an established active contribution to the South Australian artistic community.

 Inclusions in the Fellowship